vtneil/vtneil.github.io/README.md

 # vtneil.github.io

-A plain old HTML landing page for my information and materials.
+A plain old landing page for my information and materials.